 A book to hekp you understand the Pyrenees: “Black Bread” (2003) by Emili Teixidor (1932-2012).
 Adapted into cinema (2010) by Agustí Villaronga.

 Day 1.
 This day we will explore areas of the Pyrenees inmediatly North of Barcelona.
 Our main target will be to locate the highly nomadic White-winged Snow Finch.
-The area can host flocks of 100s but also be none of the them, being highly variable depending on the year, and the weather conditions.
-During the morning we will have good chances for Alpine Chough, Alpine Accentor, Lammergeier, Rock Bunting, Common Crossbill, Crested Tit and Black Woodpecker.
+The area, close to the Andorran border, can host flocks of 100s but also be none of the them, being highly variable depending on the year, and the weather conditions.
+During the morning we will have good chances for Alpine Chough, Alpine Accentor, Lammergeier, Rock Bunting, Common Crossbill, European Crested Tit and Black Woodpecker.
 Wallcreeper is also possible in the area so we will scan also for it.

-After a stop for lunch we will have some time to scan for Dipper, Common Rock Sparrow, Cirl Bunting and Yellowhammer in corners where they normally gather in big flocks.
-Bramblings and Hawfinches may be also present nearby, although their numbers are highly variable winter to winte.
+After a stop for lunch we will have explore areas noted for Dipper, Common Rock Sparrow, Cirl Bunting and Yellowhammer in corners where they normally gather in big flocks.
+Bramblings and Hawfinches may be also present nearby, although their numbers are highly variable winter to winter.

 Day 2.
-This day we will scan for Wallcreepers in a huge gorge.
-Here we will probably have good views in this amazing bird.
+This day we will scan for Wallcreepers in a huge gorge, expecting to have good views in this amazing bird.
 If weather allows we will have a pic-nic in some view points where it is possible to see Lammergeiers as well as Black and Griffon Vultures all together.
 Golden Eagle is also possible along with Cirl Bunting, Hawfinch, Woodlark and Dartford Warbler may be around as well.

 In the afternoon we will spend some time in a rocky area with some open forest where we can expect to see Lammergeier, Blue Rock Thrush, Eurasian Crag Martin, European Serin, Iberian Green Woodpecker, Sardinian Warbler and, if lucky, Citril Finch.